tifarekaseke/alu-shell/permissions/README.md

 ### 6-multiple_permissions
 This script adds execute permission to the owner and the group owner, and read permission to other users for the file `hello`.

+### 7-everybody
+This script adds execution permission to the owner, group owner, and other users for the file `hello`.